A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: Conclusion

 \section{Conclusion}

-We have analysed iADMM, a framework of inertial alternating direction methods of multipliers, for solving a class of nonconvex nonsmooth optimization problem with linear constraints.
-The preliminary computational results in solving a class of nonconvex low-rank representation problems not only show the efficacy of using inertial terms for ADMM but also show the advantage of using suitable block surrogate functions that may lead to closed-form solutions in the block update of ADMM.
-We conclude the paper by mentioning two important questions that we consider as a future research directions: \begin{itemize} \item Can we extend the cyclic update rule of iADMM to randomized/non-cyclic setting? \item To guarantee the global convergence, iADMM does not allow extrapolation in the update of $y$; see Theorem~\ref{thrm:global}.
-Can we extend the analysis to allow the extrapolation in the update of $y$? \end{itemize}
+We have proposed and analysed iADMM, a framework of inertial alternating direction methods of multipliers, for solving a class of nonconvex nonsmooth optimization problem with linear constraints.
+The preliminary computational results in solving a class of nonconvex low-rank representation problems not only show the efficacy of using inertial terms for ADMM but also show the advantage of using suitable block surrogate functions that provide closed-form solutions in the block update of ADMM.
+We conclude the paper by mentioning two important questions that we consider as a future research directions: (i) Can we extend the cyclic update rule of iADMM to randomized/non-cyclic setting? (ii) To guarantee the global convergence, iADMM does not allow extrapolation in the update of $y$; see Theorem~\ref{thrm:global}.
+Can we extend the analysis to allow the extrapolation in the update of $y$?